 So: where do these design fortune-tellers think the colour trends are headed for 2020 and the decade to come?

 [Keep in mind, all these predictions were being worked on back in 2019, well before anyone imagined a pandemic would turn every plan on its head!
 It’ll be fascinating to see where these same scientists see us headed now and where the world’s designers end up heading in lockdown.]

 Let’s take a look at how you might rejuvenate those interiors you’re spending more time in than anyone expected.

 What’s your 2020/2021 colour inspiration?

-Colour Trends 2020
+Colour Trends 2020 / 2021

 Palette #1: Alive

 The first palette is being called “Alive” by the forecasters.
-Evolving from the current season’s bright, sparkling jewel tones, this palette deepens and enriches them, taking those eye-catching accent tones and turning them into luxurious background finishes intended to echo mindful living and natural surroundings and the organic living of vibrant fruits and vegetables.
+This evolves from 2019’s bright, sparkling jewel tones, deepening and enriching them.
+What were eye-catching accent tones have been turned into luxurious backgrounds.
+The rich blues and ripe, dark olive finishes echo mindful living and natural surroundings, as well as the vibrant organic colours of fruits and vegetables.